yesodweb/cabal-meta/README.md

     wai
     yesod

-Each of these directories have a `sources.txt` listing several dirctories containing cabal packages.
+Each of these directories has a `sources.txt` listing several dirctories containing cabal packages that will be installed.
 Confused?
 It is just recursion, although we are interleaving IO :)

 # TODO

-* support github and tar.gz urls: this lets us do beta releases and work with hackage
+* support github: this lets us do beta releases